makersacademy/airport_challenge/kd_approach.md

 I would like a default airport capacity that can be overridden as appropriate
 ```

-Program usage:
+PROGRAM USAGE:

-- For the first iteration of the product, this software will be run in Interactive Ruby via the terminal using `irb`
+- For the first iteration of the product, this software will be usable in Interactive Ruby via the terminal using `irb`

 #### STEP 1 - SKETCHING OUT THE DOMAIN MODEL

-Translate user stories into a domain model.
+I translated the user stories into a domain model.

 ##### CLASSES/OBJECTS
 - Airport